thunderbird/webext-docs/runtime.rst

 .. api-member::
    :name: :permission:`nativeMessaging`

-   Exchange messages with programs other than { -brand-short-name }
+   Exchange messages with programs other than Thunderbird

 .. rst-class:: api-main-section